February 2008 (Part 3)

 From the chi kung paradigm, it does not matter which diagnosis is right in reality, or whether all of them are right or all of them are wrong.
-It is because the fundamental cause is energy blockage, which may manifest as a viral infection, or as an imbalance of left and right, or as symptoms sugesting a lack of physical exercise, as as all of these symptoms, or as none of these symptoms, or as any other symptoms.
+It is because the fundamental cause is energy blockage, which may manifest as a viral infection, or as an imbalance of left and right, or as symptoms sugesting a lack of physical exercise, or as all of these symptoms, or as none of these symptoms, or as any other symptoms.
 Once the blockage is cleared, the natural working of your own body (and mind) will overcome the eczema.

 Therefore, in chi kung we are not concerned with diagnosis!
 We are concerned with whether your practice generates sufficient chi flow.
 One major obstacle to chi flow is over-thinking.

 If you practice your chi kung exercise correctly to generate sufficient chi flow consistently, you will overcome your eczema or any health problems.
 Similarly if you perform your business or profession well to generate sufficient cash flow consistently, you will overcome your economic problems regardless of what symptoms the economic ill may manifest in.